toriwei/nwslink/README.md

 ### Content

 This dataset contains NWSL club history data for all players that received minutes during all official seasons (2013 to present).
-Therefore, rostered players that did not receive minutes in a given season are not included.
-It also does not include data from the 2020 season, as it was played as the NWSL Challenge Cup and NWSL Fall Series due to COVID-19 protocols.
+Therefore, players who did not play any minutes in a season will not have that season listed.
+Players who never played any minutes in any season, are not included in the database at all.
+The database also does not include data from the 2020 season, as it was played as the NWSL Challenge Cup and NWSL Fall Series due to COVID-19 protocols.
 According to FBref, "Stats for the Challenge Cup and Fall Series are not counted toward league stats, per league determination."

 ## Loading the Dataset